efpe/amazon-alexa-lg-tv/README.md

 # Amazon Alexa LG TV

-Use your Echo or Echo Dot to turn on/off your LG Tv.
+Use your Echo or Echo Dot to turn on/off your LG TV.

-You need a TV with WebOS 3.
+You need a TV with WebOS 2.0+.

 ## Usage